anshukpal/complaint-Status-Tracking/README.md

 	a.
 Used Pipeline for getting all algos
 	b.
 The unique words form complaint summary was used using the wieghted tf-idf - Got all the words.
 	c.
 Algos used:
-		1. LinearSVC (LinearSVC) - 76.32% (validation accuracy)
+		1.LinearSVC (LinearSVC) - 76.32% (validation accuracy)
 		2. Naive Bayes (MultinomialNB) - 79% (validation accuracy)
 		3. Linear SVM (SGDClassifier)  - 79% (validation accuracy)
 		4. Logistic Regression - 72% (validation accuracy)
 		5. XGBoost - 80% (although 1% higher, but the amount of resources it takes up, not worth it)
-	c.
+	d.
 Used Keras - 79.8% (used Simple Model and LSTM)